hhvu0102/StatisticalGenetics/GWAS/README.md

 ## 2. General pipeline.
-The pipeline listed here relied heavily on [Marees AT, de Kluiver H, Stringer S, et al. A tutorial on conducting genome‐wide association studies: Quality control and statistical analysis.
-Int J Methods Psychiatr Res.
-2018;27:e1608 10.1002/mpr.1608](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6001694/).
-This publication is very well written, and I learned a lot from it.
+The pipeline listed here relied heavily on [Marees AT, de Kluiver H, Stringer S, et al.](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6001694/) This publication is very well written, and I learned a lot from it.
 1. Quality control: filtering out of SNPs and individuals based on:
 - Individual and SNp missingness
 - Sex discrepancy